johndstein/get-csvs/README.md

 most cases, but the final stream is corrupted in other cases.
 So we ended up using the bare node https module.
 So far it hasn't failed.

+We have tested this with 50 URLs containing millions of lines total.

 We assume each CSV stream starts with a header row, and we remove all but the first header row from the final output stream.
 This behavior can be overridden.